7amdishehab/7amdishehab/README.md

 ## 🧑‍💻 About Me

-Front-End Developer with **1+ year of hands-on experience** building real, production-grade web applications — not just side projects.
+Front-End Developer with **1+ year of experience** shipping production-grade web applications used by real users.

 - 🎓 CS student @ **Kafr El-Sheikh University** (graduating Jun 2026)
 - ⚡ Specialized in **React.js** and **Next.js** with TypeScript